zju3dv/SegmentBA/README.md

 ## 3. License

-ENFT is released under a [GPLv3 license](http://choosealicense.com/licenses/gpl-3.0/).
+SegmentBA is released under a [GPLv3 license](http://choosealicense.com/licenses/gpl-3.0/).
 If you need a closed-source version of ENFT for commercial purposes, please contact [Guofeng Zhang](mailto:zhangguofeng@cad.zju.edu.cn).

 If you use this source code for your academic publication, please cite our TIP paper: